 In this section, we will discuss possible upgrades of the ILC infrastructure based on wakefield acceleration.
 This is an advanced technique capable of extremely high gradiant electron acceleration.
 Today it still very much in the research stage, with many important issues still unanswered.
-However, this technology has the potential not only to deliver extremely high-energy beams, but do so in a highly efficient manner and to achieve the high luminosities needed for physics at these energies [670].
+However, this technology has the potential not only to deliver extremely high-energy beams, but do so in a highly efficient manner and to achieve the high luminosities needed for physics at these energies [657].
+In this section, we discuss three options for wakefield acceleration; this is not meant to exhaust the possible options.